 Prayer is simply talking to God.
 Talk to God about your concerns and problems.
 Ask God to give you wisdom and guidance.
+We can also pray for more faith.
 Ask God to provide for your needs.
 Tell God how much you love Him and how much you appreciate all He does for you.
 That is what prayer is all about.

 The potency of prayer hath subdued the strength of fire; it hath bridled the rage of lions, hushed anarchy to rest, extinguished wars, appeased the elements, expelled the demons, burst the chains of death, expanded the gates of heaven, assuaged diseases, repelled frauds, rescued cities from destruction, stayed the sun in its course, and arrested the progress of the thunderbolt.
 Prayer is all efficient panoply, a treasure undiminished, a mine which is never exhausted, a sky unobscured by clouds, a heaven unruffled by storm.
 It is the root, the fountain, the mother of a thousand blessings.